fandystar/ParkingLot-Node.js/README.md

 - `carLeave(numberPlate,hours)` : will make car parking slot to be available  and calculate parking   charge based parking time.
 It throws following errors:

-    - `Please provide number plate and parking time` : When input contains either of two or both of them  i.e. number plate or parking time
+    - `Please provide number plate and hours` : When input contains either of two or both of them  i.e. number plate or parking time
-    - `Please provide parking time` : When input contains number plate only.
+    - `Please provide hours` : When input contains number plate only.
     - `Slot number <numberPlate> is not found` when slot number is absent.
-    - `Please provide parking time with a positive number greater than or equal to 0` when parking time input is string or negative number
+    - `Please provide hours with a positive number greater than or equal to 0` when parking time input is string or negative number

 - `slotsStatus()` : Returns an array containing slot number and number plate.
 It throws an error :